 Viroqua has a thriving infrastructure.
 The north side commercial area includes a locally-owned grocery store, a movie theater, lumber yard, fast-food restaurants, several car dealerships and a 24-hour Wal-Mart.
 Drive a bit further into the town center and you’ll find the charming historic buildings that house businesses established and run by local families, some of them for more than a 50 years.
 There’s a local artists cooperativeVIVA (Viroqua Independent Visual Artists).
-There are several other interesting shops, including an indoor market, an Asian foods shop, two music and instrument shops including Parrish Music, a precious stone shop, a jeweler, Driftless Fair Traders/Rhubarb, Ewetopia Fiber Shop, Pomegranate, Tulips, and several antique shops.
-On the practical side, the town has two pharmacies, a valuable hardware and farm store, furniture stores, printers, two newspapers, a bike and ski shop called Bluedog Cycles, and clothing stores, nearly all of them family-owned.
+There are several other interesting shops, including an indoor market, an Asian foods shop, Parrish Music, a precious stone shop, Ewetopia Fiber Shop, and several antique shops.
+On the practical side, the town has two pharmacies, a valuable hardware and farm store, furniture stores, printers, a local newspaper, a bike and ski shop called Bluedog Cycles, and clothing stores, nearly all of them family-owned.

 There is a full-service hospital with an eye clinic and a complementary medicine wing with three practitioners including a licensed acupuncturist.
 There is also an amazing array of alternative health care options in the area, including massage therapists, chiropractors, acupuncturists, herbalists.